mernst/uwisdom/Mit.md

-Select 'mediawiki', tell it what URL you want the wiki at, and you're done.  ( <http://scripts.mit.edu/start/> for more details ) (As of 3/31/2008, I can't figure out how to set the "database host" field, though this had worked for me earlier.)
+Select 'mediawiki', tell it what URL you want the wiki at, and you're done.  ( <http://scripts.mit.edu/start/> for more details ) (As of 2008-03-31, I can't figure out how to set the "database host" field, though this had worked for me earlier.)

 ## CSAIL-specific

-CSAIL Personnel Assistant: Rachel Avery
-EECS Personnel: Lisa Bella, 253-4611

 You can send email to any floor in the Stata Center using the unmoderated